bean-mhm/realbloom/docs/v0.7.0-beta/tutorial.md

 We'll leave the *Input Transform* settings unchanged in this case.

+## The *DIFFRACTION* Section

 The *Logarithmic Normalization* option in the *DIFFRACTION* section can be used to generate images with visually less dynamic range or contrast.
 For more realistic results, we'll leave this off.

-Continue by clicking the *Compute* button in the *DIFFRACTION* section.
+Continue by clicking the *Compute* button.
 This will generate the diffraction pattern of our aperture shape using a [2D FFT algorithm](https://en.wikipedia.org/wiki/Fast_Fourier_transform).
 Keep in mind we're referring to the far-field [Fraunhofer diffraction pattern](https://en.wikipedia.org/wiki/Fraunhofer_diffraction) here.

 ![Diffraction pattern of an octagon](../../images/tutorial/2-diff.png)